 Internet of Things Infographic

-In November of 2015, a group of teens broke into a Baltimore, MD man’s home, stealing his bicycle and jeep.
+In a recent case, a group of teens broke into a Baltimore, MD man’s home, stealing his bicycle and jeep.
 The jeep was later abandoned, and the crime would likely not have been solved, but for evidence collected from the man’s home surveillance system, and the car’s electronic audio system.
 Click here for the full story.
 This is just one of many examples describing the trend in internet-enabled devices, and how they collect and record many forms of digital information (such as voice, video, fitness, etc.) that may become digital evidence in the course of a police investigation.

 The infographic presented below illustrates 5 categories of electronic devices that may be found in a residential home.
 Where possible, we describe the technologies imbedded within the devices, and the kinds of data they generate.
 While some devices store data on the device itself, others act as sensors that transmit data back to a smartphone application, cloud service provider, or other remote location.
 These examples are not meant to be exhaustive, but rather suggestive of the many kinds of devices available today, and they are not meant as an endorsement of any vendor or manufacturer.